Holy Trinity Church (Old Swedes)

 Holy Trinity Church, also known as Old Swedes, is a historic church at East 7th and Church Street in Wilmington, Delaware.
 It was consecrated on Trinity Sunday, June 4, 1699, by a predominantly Swedish congregation formerly of the colony of New Sweden.
 The church is among the few surviving public buildings that reflect the Swedish colonial effort.
 It remains open for tours and religious activities.
 The church was designated a National Historic Landmark in 1961 and became part of First State National Historical Park in 2013.
 The church appears on the obverse of the 1937 Delaware Tercentenary half dollar.

+The church reported 822 members in 2021 and 436 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $367,899 with average Sunday attendance (ASA) of 127 persons.
+This was a relative decrease from ASA of 200 reported in 2015.

 History

 The church was built in 1698–99 in territory that had been the colony of New Sweden until 1655.
 The building materials were local blue granite and Swedish bricks that had been used as ship's ballast.
 The church is situated on the site of the Fort Christina's burial ground, which dates to 1638.
 The church claims to be "the nation's oldest church building still used for worship as originally built".
 There are reportedly over 15,000 burials in the churchyard.
 Lutheran church services were held in the Swedish language well into the 18th century.

-John Hansson Steelman provided significant donations which enabled the construction of the church, including £320 for the purchase of land for the church at Fort Christina and for the building of the church, £220 by loans and £100 by gift he received in return the promise that he and his wife would be buried within the church, which was not done, as they moved to Pennsylvania in the 1730s.
+John Hansson Steelman provided significant donations which enabled the construction of the church, including £320 for the purchase of land for the church at Fort Christina and for the building of the church: £220 by loans and £100 by gift.
+In return, he was promised that he and his wife would be buried within the church, which was not done, as they moved to Pennsylvania in the 1730s.

 In 1697, the Church of Sweden renewed its commitment to Swedish settlers in the Delaware Valley and sent three missionaries, Jonas Auren, Eric Bjork, and Andreas Rudman, to the area.
 A total of three churches with similar architecture were built or established by Swedish communities in the area about the same time.
 All are generally known as "Old Swedes" and later joined the Episcopal Church.
 Gloria Dei (Old Swedes') Church in Philadelphia was founded in 1697 and the building was completed in 1700.
 Trinity Church in Swedesboro, New Jersey was founded in 1703, with its current building completed in 1784.